FDA approves new drug that stops chronic migraines

 “The price of Aimovig reflects the value it brings to patients and society, including the financial impact on sufferers, caregivers and employers, while also factoring in critical issues such as patient affordability, and fair and timely access,” Amgen said in a statement.

-Erenumab is part of new class of drugs that block calcitonin gene-related peptide (CGRP), a molecule that transmits migraine pain signals during an attack.
+Erenumab the first in a new class of drugs that block calcitonin gene-related peptide (CGRP), a molecule that transmits migraine pain signals during an attack.
 It's a human monoclonal antibody -- a targeted immune system protein.

 It's formulated as an injection to provide long-lasting protection.